Webb-Stiles Globe Logo

 Layout and Line Behavior

-Straight runs, workstation loops, elevation changes—layout decisions are shaped by what the conveyor needs to navigate and who it needs to work around.
-Return paths might be exposed, enclosed, or used for tool access.
+Straight runs, workstation loops, elevation changes—the conveyor’s path and layout drive key decisions about navigation and workspace interaction.
+Teams might expose return paths, enclose them, or repurpose them for tool access.
 Motion isn’t always continuous; systems can stop, start, index, or accumulate depending on the flow of production.

 Process Integration

 Slat conveyors don’t operate in isolation.
-They often interact with air lines, sensors, tools, or manual workstations.
-Whether you need basic control or tight synchronization with your process, the system is built around how work gets done.
+Instead, they often interact with air lines, sensors, tools, or manual workstations.
+Whether you need basic control or tight synchronization with your process, we build the system around how work gets done.

 Downloads & Literature